WordPress Directory Error EC2: Fixed for Good

 ls -ld /var/www/*/wp-content

 This will show which user owns each site’s files.
-I kept ownership as ec2-user
+I kept ownership as ec2-user for consistency.

-2. Recreate the upgrade
+2. Recreate the upgrade Directory

-folder is missing or restricted, recreate it safely:
+If the upgrade folder is missing or restricted, recreate it safely:

 sudo rm -rf /var/www/your-site.com/wp-content/upgrade